Jayga Rayn - Creative Director/Founder

 Kevin Pham - Production Coordindator

-Kevin was born in Seattle and raised in a traditional Vietnamese household, but his life took a very untraditional turn in 2013.
-Offered a full scholarship to attend New York University Shanghai and, without any prior knowledge, he packed his life into some suitcases and moved to Shanghai.
+Offered a full scholarship to attend New York University Shanghai and, without any prior knowledge, he packed his life into some suitcases and moved to Shanghai in 2013.

 Four years later, with two degrees and extensive time spent in Ghana and the Czech Republic, he joined High Horse Studios.
 Having had a productive and fruitful relationship with HHS as an intern, it was only natural he joined the team full-time.